yunfanlong/yunfanlong.github.io/index.md

 Beyond research, I have a deep passion for education.
 As an 7-time undergraduate teaching assistant, I've continuously supported 3 courses for the past year across the Computer Science and Engineering, Data Science departments, aiding over 1,200 students in their academic journeys.
 Collaborating with 5 faculty members, I've sought to elevate the course experiences for UCSD students.
 In my teaching endeavors, I am primarily mentored by Dr. [Justin Eldridge](https://eldridgejm.github.io/) and Dr. [Marina Langlois](https://datascience.ucsd.edu/people/marina-langlois/).
 Discover more at [Teaching](/teaching).

+Beyond academics, I'm a jazz band drummer who has two dogs.
+Discover more at [Life](/life).

 ---